Did You Know...

 Having supported many children, including my son, in developing early literacy skills and fostering their love of books, I want to share this information to help introduce early literacy skills successfully to autistic children.

-In This Live Online 90-Minute Workshop, You Will:
+In These Two Live Online Sessions, You Will:

 - Understand the reading profile of autistic children.